 wfview has the ability to emulate a subset of the Hamlib rigctld protocol which allows a number of applications to connect for rig control purposes.
 When supported, this is now the recommended/preferred method of connecting software to wfview (rather than virtual serial port/pseudo tty) as this utilizes a caching mechanism which avoids ‘spamming’ the rig with large numbers of duplicate CI-V requests.

-To enable rigctld emulation, simply put a check next to “Enable RigCtld” within the wfview Settings page.
+To enable rigctld emulation, simply put a check next to “Enable RigCtld” within the wfview Settings tab, on the “External Control” page.
 The default port is set to 4533 so as not to conflict with any existing rigctld that is running.
 If you are confident that no other rigctld is running, you can set this to 4532 which will be the default port on most software.
+The port number must be greater than 1024.
 The port can be changed without restarting wfview, simply uncheck/check Enable RigCtld to restart the rigctld emulation.

 No other configuration of wfview is required, below are the required settings for various software that has been tested so far: